Should You Finance the Purchase of a New Laptop?

 Unlike a mortgage which must be used to purchase real estate or an auto loan which must be used to purchase a vehicle, personal loans come with very few, or no requirements, on how the money is used.

-Many banks offer personal loans and there are many companies dedicated offering personal loans to consumers.
+Many banks offer personal loans and there are many companies dedicated to offering personal loans to consumers.
 Often, you can go through the entire process online.

 The one wrinkle is that many lenders won’t offer personal loans for less than $1,000 or $2,000.